Healthy Green Goddess Salad Dressing

-This vegan Green Goddess Salad Dressing is a healthier spin on the classic recipe!
+This Green Goddess Salad Dressing is a vegan spin on the classic recipe!
 No mayo here—instead, ripe avocado is blended with lemon juice for a bright, creamy, herbaceous salad dressing to perk up greens, meal bowls, and more.

 Green goddess salad dressing has an aura of healthiness to it.
 I mean, it’s green, right?!
 But the original green goddess recipe is made with mayonnaise and sour cream—not exactly healthy foods.
 (Womp womp.)
 And the briny flavor?
 Well, that comes from anchovies, so if you’re vegan or vegetarian, traditional green goddess dressing is a no-go.